AI Filmmaking Summer Intensive (Beginner / Intermediate Course)

 Brief snapshot of the requirements are enlisted below:

-• Participants should have a broad understanding of the film production workflow
+- Participants should have a broad understanding of how film production works.

 Schedule